Batenyke History, Family Crest & Coats of Arms

 Early History of the Batenyke family

-Another 167 words (12 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Batenyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batenyke research.
+Another 84 words (6 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Batenyke History in all our PDF Extended History products and printed products wherever possible.

 Batenyke Spelling Variations